Vermeer (video game series): Aim of the game

-Game play
+Gameplay

 As the main source of income, the player engages in the acquisition of and trade in colonial goods.
 To this end, property is being acquired all over the world with up to twenty-four plantations for the cultivation of coffee, cocoa, silk, tea or tobacco.
 The harvested goods are then being sold at major trading venues in London and New York.
 Commodity forward transactions with individual customers are also possible.
 In addition, revenue can be generated through stock and foreign exchange trading and it is possible to win money at the racecourse.

 With the assets generated, a total of 40 paintings belonging to the uncle's former collection can be acquired at auction.
 If a player does not have sufficient knowledge of art, he can easily end up with a counterfeit.
 Numerous deceptively genuine reproductions of the art forger Vico Vermeer are in circulation.
 In order to generate a game score, only real works or art are counted.
 Images of the forger Vico Vermeer are accepted by the uncle, as long as none of the other players can present the corresponding original.
 In order to conceal the pictures players are chasing, players can choose to be represented by intermediaries at auction.

 The global economic crisis and many other unforeseen events are troubling the players or offering opportunities and bringing him luck.
 Numerous gimmicks lighten up the game.